 - Knead in the remaining flour.

-- Knead about 5-6 minutes, or until you have a slightly sticky dough that wraps the kneading hook.
+- Knead for about 5-6 minutes, or until you have a slightly sticky dough that wraps the kneading hook.

 - Remove dough to a floured work surface and knead, adding more flour as needed if it is sticking to your hands or the work surface.